 Wednesday, February 25th

 Security today extends far beyond borders, weapons, and geopolitics.
 It is about food on the table, clean water, meaningful work, and resilience to a changing climate.
-The panel brings together experts, policymakers, and practitioners to discuss the multidimensional nature of human security, encompassing climate adaptation, food and water security, livelihood stability, and social cohesion.
-By connecting global frameworks with local realities, the discussion highlights how sustainable peace depends on our ability to safeguard human dignity and planetary health alike.
+The panel includes practitioners and policymakers to discuss the multidimensional nature of human security.
+By connecting global frameworks with local realities, the discussion highlights how sustainable peace depends on our ability to safeguard human dignity and planetary health.

 12:00 pm – 2:00 pm Lunch break and coffee